Yes, you are free to display the American flag vertically according to the U.S. Flag Code.

 The American flag is typically displayed horizontally atop a flagpole.
-Whether it’s in front of a home, business or elsewhere, most people choose to display the American flag by securing it to a flagpole.
+Whether it’s in front of a home or on a wall inside a home, business or elsewhere, most people choose to display the American flag by securing it to a flagpole.
 If you want to display the American flag indoors, however, you won’t be able to use a flagpole.
-As a result, you might be wondering whether it’s acceptable to display the American flag vertically against a wall.

 What the U.S. Flag Code Says About Displaying the American Flag Vertically

 If you read through the U.S. Flag Code — the federal legislation governing the display and use of the American flag — you’ll see several rules on how to properly display and carry the American flag.
 The U.S. Flag Code includes a section about carrying the American flag.
 According to the federal legislation, the American flag should always be carried “free and aloft” and never “flat or horizontally.”
 It also includes a section stating that the American flag can be displayed either horizontally or vertically against a wall.